This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Practice frequency: Weekly or as often as possible.

-Research proves that environmental conditions play a significant role in human health and well-being.
+Research has proved that environmental conditions play a significant role in human health and well-being.
 When creating a basic daily self-care checklist, including activities that will improve your environment and how you interact with it is key.

 Here are some easy steps you can take to boost your environmental health: